Basic Usage

 You can use

-.- If your desired dependency doesn't support Nix, you will have to use a fork patched for Nix support.
+glistix add nameto add a dependency from Hex.
+For instance, you may want to use theglistix_nixpackage to easily access certain Nix built-in types from Gleam, which can be done withglistix add glistix_nix.- If your desired dependency doesn't support Nix, you will have to use a fork patched for Nix support.
 Check "Overriding incompatible packages" for more information.

 -

-Note that Git dependencies are not yet supported, so you'll have to use
+Note that Git dependencies are not yet supported by Glistix.
+If you need those, you'll have to clone them as submodules and use as local dependencies.
+See Limitations for more information.

 -